 Get on two wheels

-For a pleasure ride, give the Mount Vernon Trail a try and take a tour of George Washington’s estate.
+For a fun ride, give the Mount Vernon Trail a try and take a tour of George Washington’s estate.
 Or take a cruise down on the city’s waterfront trail along the Potomac.
 Just be sure to always wear your helmet and observe the laws of traffic as if you were in a car!

 Use Public Transit